GitauHarrison/notes/search/implement_elasticseach.md

             add_to_index(cls.__tablename__, obj)
 ```

-Given that `reindex` is a class method, you can run `Model.reindex()` to update the Elasticsearh index.
-Finally, to ensure that SQLAlchemy listens to database changes events, we can call the function `db.event.listen()` from SQLAlchemy.
+Given that `reindex` is a class method, you can run `Model.reindex()` to update the Elasticsearch index.
+Finally, to ensure that SQLAlchemy listens to database change events, we can call the function `db.event.listen()` from SQLAlchemy.
 This function serves to call `before_commit` and `after_commit` methods before and after each commit respectively.

 ```python
 # app/models.py: Listen to database changes